eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     and the proof of possession by the legitimate User.

--   **Data formats** define the way data in an attestation is formatted, e.g. its character sets, encoding and serialization.
+-   **Data formats** define the way data in an attestation is formatted, e.g. its character sets, encoding and serialisation.

 -   **Proof mechanisms** define the methods used to secure the attestations for integrity and authenticity, including for selective disclosure.

-There are only a few suitable standardized formats for releasing electronic attestations of attributes currently available.
+There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are:

 1. ISO/IEC 18013-5 defines an attribute schema, data format and proof